aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your fortune said you need to make a donation.
-Follow the Paypal link.
+> 🥠 It is a good day to have a good day.

-Last update: Sun Jan 11 05:17:01 2026
+Last update: Mon Jan 12 05:21:14 2026

 ### Let's play! 🎮